Fosrenol Side Effects

 Generic name: lanthanum carbonate

 Note: This document contains side effect information about lanthanum carbonate.
-Some of the dosage forms listed on this page may not apply to the brand name Fosrenol.
+Some dosage forms listed on this page may not apply to the brand name Fosrenol.

 Common side effects of Fosrenol include: dialysis graft complication, nausea, and vomiting.
 Other side effects include: dialysis graft occlusion, and abdominal pain.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 Along with its needed effects, lanthanum carbonate (the active ingredient contained in Fosrenol) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.